Texas Realtors Residential Lease

 (a) If a condition results from an insured casualty loss, such as fire, smoke, hail, explosion, or a similar cause, the period for repair does not begin until the landlord receives the insurance proceeds.

-Several points are worth noting about this statute:
+Several key points are worth noting about this highly-deficient statute:

-(2) the statute appears to assume that a duty (or at least a willingness) to repair and restore exists, which is not the case with the TXR lease since the text expressly provides that repairs are made at the landlord’s sole discretion—and discretion is not a duty;
+(2) the statute appears to assume that a duty (or at least a willingness) to repair and restore exists, which is not the case with the TXR lease since the text expressly provides that repairs are made (if at all) at the landlord’s sole discretion—and discretion is not a duty;

 (3) the statute assumes (but does not require) that the landlord actually carries casualty insurance, and in sufficient amounts for the right category of loss—which may not be the case;